-- Analysing our data to identify whether people from certain backgrounds are under-represented amongst our service-users and our workers.
+- Introducing annual monitoring of our data to identify whether people from certain backgrounds are under-represented amongst our service-users and our workers.

 - Building links with community groups to help us reach people who may not know about our services, or who may feel excluded from the support we offer.

 - Reviewing the way our services run to make them as accessible and inclusive as possible.